 Moving on to the bedrooms Indian style interior design is among the most exotic, interesting and complex decor styles to work with.
 Due to the differences in the culture, history and art across the country, Indian interior design has many variants.
 Here, we played with bold reds and deep greens embellished with golden.
 We also enhanced the walls with typical Marathi style portraits of this beautiful family.
 Here, functionality was a top priority.
 The poster bed was made to have ample storage below and a desk was created because Shalaka and her husband work a lot from home…

 Along the other side on the right a beautiful book shelf was made with mirror and jaali work in its background and on the left is a spacious walk-in closet to avoid any clutter in the main stream area.

 Moving in to another traditional bedroom, the pleasing greens and classy wood finishes, make this room look spacious.
 India is historically famous for its beautiful fabrics.
 Here, fabrics give a fluid feel to this space.
 The wallpaper has beautiful initialized version of intricate mandala motifs.
-Overall the effect is rich and decorative.
+Overall this Marathi Vada has an effect which is rich and decorative.